-- 1. Discuss with management the Company's significant financial risks or exposures and assess the steps management has taken to monitor and control such risks or exposures.
-Discuss with management the process by which risk monitoring, assessment and management is undertaken and handled. - 2.
-Prepare the Committee's report required by SEC rules to be included in the Company's annual proxy statement. - 3.
-Regularly report to the Board on the Committee's activities, recommendations and conclusions. - 4.
-Review and reassess this Charter's adequacy at least annually, propose changes to this Charter to the Board for its approval as necessary, and cause this Charter to be published in accordance with SEC regulations. - 5.
-Review its own performance, at least annually, for purposes of self-evaluation and to encourage the continuing improvement of the Committee in the execution of its responsibilities.
+1. Discuss with management the Company's significant financial risks or exposures and assess the steps management has taken to monitor and control such risks or exposures.
+Discuss with management the process by which risk monitoring, assessment and management is undertaken and handled.

+2. Periodically review risk assessments from management with respect to cyber security, including assessments of the overall threat landscape and related strategies and investments.

+3. Prepare the Committee's report required by SEC rules to be included in the Company's annual proxy statement.

+4. Review with the full Board any issues that arise with respect to the quality or integrity of the Company's financial statements, compliance with legal or regulatory requirements, the performance and independence of the independent auditor, or the performance of the internal audit function.

+5. Review and reassess this Charter's adequacy at least annually, propose changes to this Charter to the Board for its approval as necessary, and cause this Charter to be published in accordance with SEC regulations.

+6. Review its own performance, at least annually, for purposes of self-evaluation and to encourage the continuing improvement of the Committee in the execution of its responsibilities.